APY/APYDataGridBundle/Resources/doc/template/render_the_grid.md

 ...
 ```

-**Note:** GridResponse parameters are useless in this case and exports are managed directly in the getGridResponse function.
+**Note:** GridResponse parameters (sorting, etc) are useless in this case and exports are managed directly in the getGridResponse function.

 ## _self template